-Colorado is an exceptional hunting destination with a large diversity of game animals and an even larger diversity of hunting land.
-From waterfowl to larger game such as elk, deer, bear and mountain lions there is something for everyone to hunt here.
-Colorado's hunting seasons vary depending on the type animal and what type of permit you have, however it is safe to say that the common season is about three to four months beginning in September and ending in December.
+Colorado is an exceptional hunting destination with a vast diversity of game animals and an even more immense diversity of hunting land.
+From waterfowl to larger game such as elk, deer, bear, and mountain lions, there is something for everyone to hunt here.
+Colorado's hunting seasons vary depending on the type of animal and what type of permit one has; however, it is safe to say that the standard season is about three to four months beginning in September and ending in December.

 The game bird hunting season usually ranges from September through November.
-The most common foul hunted in Colorado are pheasants, quail and dove, followed by turkey, grouse and prairie chicken.
+The most common foul hunted in Colorado are pheasants, quail, and dove, followed by turkey, grouse, and prairie chicken.
 Pigeon, crow, partridge, snipe, and rail are also hunted.
-While the Northeastern section of Colorado is most commonly known as a popular bird hunting area (especially for pheasants), the Southeastern section is also great for bird hunting and is exceptionally less crowded.
-A good tip to keep in mind if your looking to be in an area with less hunters.
+While the Northeastern section of Colorado is known as a popular bird hunting area, (especially for pheasants), The Southeastern section is also great for bird hunting and is exceptionally less crowded.
+A good tip to keep in mind if you're looking to be in an area with fewer hunters.

 Northeastern Colorado is renowned for its Canada Goose and Duck hunting.
-Windsor, Severence and the I-76 corridor along the South Platte river are frequented by thousands of geese and ducks.
+Thousands of geese and ducks frequent Windsor, Severence, and the I-76 corridor along the South Platte River.
 Outfitters make a solid business out of taking clients into fields in pit blinds or along rivers in duck blinds to hunt these migratory birds.

-The hunting season for predators, (or fur bearing animals) in Colorado ranges from October to December.
-Hunters can find themselves on the scent of badger, red fox, raccoon, skunk, muskrat, beaver, bobcat and coyote.
+The hunting season for predators, (or fur-bearing animals) in Colorado ranges from October to December.
+Hunters can find themselves on the scent of badger, red fox, raccoons, skunk, muskrat, beaver, bobcats, and coyotes.
 Although most abundant in the plains area, coyotes are a common animal in Colorado and can be found just about anywhere.
-Be sure to keep in mind that the he Southern part of the state is most popular for bobcats, foxes and other fur bearers.
+Be sure to keep in mind that the Southern part of the state is most popular for bobcats, foxes, and other furbearers.
 Looking to hunt small mammals or varmint?
-Well that hunting season occurs mostly in October and November.
-What animals can you expect to find in the cross hairs?
+Well, that hunting season occurs mostly in October and November.
+What animals can you expect to find in the crosshairs?
 Squirrels, cottontails, snowshoe hair, jackrabbits, marmots, and prairie dogs.
-Varmints can be found almost anywhere there is grass in Colorado, except for those pesky little squirrels who are most commonly found in forested areas.
+Varmints can be found almost anywhere there is grass in Colorado, except for those pesky little squirrels who tend to stay in forested areas.